sudopluto/learning-how-to-live/college_19_to_22/age-21.md

   - got into a summer study aboard program in south korea
     - yeah it was going good until was canceled because coronavirus
   - turned down a tech job offer
+  - explored erotic movies and gaspar noe movies
+    - i need to rewatch some of them
+    - i love french now, started listening to french songs
+  - had some gummies, still felt it the next day lol